ghc-proposals/ghc-proposals/proposals/0000-down_ranked_exists.rst

   toBox :: forall a. a -> Box
   toBox = MkBox

   toEx :: forall a. a -> exists a.
-Ex toEx = MkEx
+Ex a toEx = MkEx

 4. Absorption (indirect capture) different types into one inner type
 ::

   fromEither :: forall a b.
 Either a b -> exists c.
-Ex fromEither (Left  x) = MkEx x fromEither (Right y) = MkEx y
+Ex c fromEither (Left  x) = MkEx x fromEither (Right y) = MkEx y

-Absorption happens when we do not care what we absorb.
+Absorption happens when we do not care what we absorb follow ``RankNTypes`` rules.

 5. Existential Boundaries are the same as a escaper type variable boundaries
 ::

   data Doc = forall a.
 Show a => MkDoc a

   data exists a.
-Show a => DocE = forall a.
+Show a => DocE a = forall a.
 Show a => MkDocE a  -- NEW!

 6. Direct Non-data capture of type variable and extracting (maybe as future possibility)